'I feel surprised': Shadbolt fails to get on Invercargill City Council

 Progress results include all votes cast up to late Friday, however, they do not include votes cast late on Friday or on Saturday, nor special votes.

-Invercargill City Council Deputy Electoral Officer and manager governance and legal, Michael Morris, said with 2104 ordinary votes and a number of special votes still to be counted, some candidate outcomes were too close to call at this stage.
+Invercargill City Council deputy electoral officer and governance and legal manager Michael Morris said with 2104 ordinary votes and a number of special votes still to be counted, some candidate outcomes were too close to call at this stage.

 Those candidates are Ria Bond, Trish Boyle, Lesley Soper, Peter Kett, Alex Crackett, Graham Lewis, Barry Stewart, Terry King, Kerry Hapuku, Rebecca Amundsen, Lisa Tou-McNaughton and Rick Murrell.